Assistance program in Adams County Mississippi.

-This is a program that helps people with no jobs, limited training, lack of transportation, or others who are experiencing short term problems.
+- Aid From Community Services Block Grant (CSBG) is a free grant program.
+This is a service from community action that helps people with no jobs, limited training, lack of transportation, or others who are experiencing short term problems.
 The AJFC Community Action Agency will assist clients in seeking full/part-time employment, and provide other aid including.

 -Paying for physicals or licenses needed to secure employment